Canon 200D vs Olympus E-P3

 The size of the imaging sensor is a crucial determinant of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 200D features an APS-C sensor and the Olympus E-P3 a Four Thirds sensor.
 The sensor area in the E-P3 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 200D has a native 3:2 aspect ratio, while the one in the E-P3 offers a 4:3 aspect.

 With 24MP, the 200D offers a higher resolution than the E-P3 (12.2MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 4.29μm for the E-P3).
-However, the 200D is a somewhat more recent model (by 6 years) than the E-P3, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 200D is a much more recent model (by 6 years) than the E-P3, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.